hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 title: A Paper A Day
 type : nolisting
 ---
+## 2020-11-01
+Steegen, S., Tuerlinckx, F., Gelman, A., & Vanpaemel, W. (2016).
+Increasing transparency through a multiverse analysis. *Perspectives on Psychological Science, 11*(5), 702-712.

+- Some common measures to solve the reproducibility crisis in social sciences: high power, adjusting the `$\alpha` level, focusing on estimation not on testing, using Bayesian statistics.

+- How can we increase transparency in research: pre-registration, sharing data & research materials.

+- I agree that there are so many choices to make when dealing with raw data.
+So the same raw data might end up becoming many different datasets ready for analysis if it was processed by many researchers.
+This is what multiverse is trying to do: **to list all possible (and reasonable) datasets derived from the raw data, and show all possible statistical results**.

+>A multiverse analysis displays the stability or robustness of a finding, ... across different options for all steps in data processing. (p.
+703)

+PP. 702-707

 ## 2020-10-31

 [Fig. 1](https://www.pnas.org/content/pnas/112/8/2389/F1.large.jpg?width=800&height=600&carousel=1) shows the happiness distribution of words in each language, but how each word varies in their happiness score between languages.
 Google Translate is uded.
 The result can be found in [Fig. 2](https://www.pnas.org/content/pnas/112/8/2389/F2.large.jpg?width=800&height=600&carousel=1).
 As can be seen, the order changed a little bit, but the overall patter remained.
 Spanish is the "happiest", and Chinese is the "saddest" (I highly doubt so, though).